 On 29 October 1956, Israel, Britain, and France invaded and captured the Suez Canal in Egypt.
 The carriers Randolph and Coral Sea were participating in amphibious exercises in nearby Crete and were ideally suited for evacuating Americans from the war zone.
-The Air Force airlifted 1,200 Americans from Israel, but many couldn't reach the airports.
-Furthermore, Cairo, Egypt was under attack and evacuation by air was impossible.
-6th Fleet ships withdrew US citizens from the ports of Haifa, Israel and Alexandria, Egypt as Randolph's jets flew overhead.
+The Air Force airlifted 1,200 Americans from Israel, but couldn't evacuate those beyond the reaches of airports.
+Furthermore, the Cairo airport was under daily attack.
+Sixth Fleet ships withdrew US citizens from the ports of Haifa, Israel and Alexandria, Egypt as Randolph's jets flew overhead.
 The Navy successfully evacuated 3,000 Americans without injuries.

 The Soviet Union threatened to intervene in Egypt and attack London and Paris with atomic bombs.
 Soviet forces deployed to Syria for an invasion of Israel.
 USS Franklin Roosevelt and USS Forrestal reinforced the 6th Fleet.
 Randolph's Captain advised the crew that war with the Russians could break out at any moment.
 Consequently the fleet was on a war footing.
 Randolph's operating area was euphemistically called 'Point Moses'.

 The four aircraft carriers in the Mediterranean, including Randolph, gave President Dwight Eisenhower the upper hand.
 Tensions eventually defused, allowing diplomacy to prevail.

 Banshees of VF-102 over Randolph during the Suez Crisis